Yasin (rapper): Career

-Personal life
+Convictions

 Mahamoud was sentenced in May 2018 to two years and three months' imprisonment for aggravated weapon-related crimes.
 He was released after serving two-thirds of his sentence.

-On 31 December, 2020, Mahamoud was arrested and detained on the charge of kidnapping of rival rapper Einár and was sentenced to 10 months in prison by the Stockholm District Court in 2021.
-Haval Khalil, commonly known as simply Haval, was also sentenced to two and a half years for complicity in the kidnapping and robbery.
+On 31 December 2020, Mahamoud was arrested and detained on the charge of kidnapping of rival rapper Einár and was sentenced to 10 months in prison by the Stockholm District Court in 2021.
 He was later released from prison on 28 December 2021.